 - 1. Termination.
-The Parties hereby agree to terminate the License Agreement as it shall be deemed null and void and of no legal effect whatsoever and, except as otherwise set forth herein, the Parties shall not have any further obligations with respect thereto. - 2.
-Mutual Release.
-Each party hereto releases and discharges (each party, in such capacity, a "Releasing Party") the other party (each party, in such capacity, a "Released Party") and its affiliates, subsidiaries, predecessors, successors, and assigns, and each of their respective officers, directors, employees, agents, and representatives (to each of whose benefit this release shall run) from any and all claims, demands, damages, actions, causes of action, liabilities, judgments, liens, contracts, agreements, rights, obligations, costs and expenses, whether known or unknown, suspected or unsuspected, fixed or contingent, wherever filed or prosecuted, which the Releasing Party has now, claims to have, or at any time heretofore had or claimed to have against the Released Party, as a result of things undertaken, done or omitted to be done up to and including the date of this Termination Agreement, arising out of, or in connection with, each party's rights, duties and obligations under the License Agreement irrespective of whether such claims arise out of contract, tort, violation of laws or regulations or otherwise.
+The Parties hereby agree to terminate the License Agreement as it shall be deemed null and void and of no legal effect whatsoever and, except as otherwise set forth herein, the Parties shall not have any further obligations with respect thereto. - Party") the other party (each party, in such capacity, a "Released Party") and its affiliates, subsidiaries, predecessors, successors, and assigns, and each of their respective officers, directors, employees, agents, and representatives (to each of whose benefit this release shall run) from any and all claims, demands, damages, actions, causes of action, liabilities, judgments, liens, contracts, agreements, rights, obligations, costs and expenses, whether known or unknown, suspected or unsuspected, fixed or contingent, wherever filed or prosecuted, which the Releasing Party has now, claims to have, or at any time heretofore had or claimed to have against the Released Party, as a result of things undertaken, done or omitted to be done up to and including the date of this Termination Agreement, arising out of, or in connection with, each party's rights, duties and obligations under the License Agreement irrespective of whether such claims arise out of contract, tort, violation of laws or regulations or otherwise.